brevzin/brevzin.github.io/_posts/2025-08-02-ctp-reflection.md

     }
 };
 ```
-Here, I'm also using the new C++26 feature that allows introducing a pack in structured bindings, and relying on a quirk of what `decltype` actually means on a structured binding to differentiate reference types from non-reference types.
-This does the right thing.
+Here, I'm also using the new C++26 feature that allows introducing a pack in structured bindings.

 ### Supporting `std::variant`